mosaic-design-system/docs/src/components/treeview.md

       A **Treeview** can be used for large sets of data which can be categorised into two or more levels, like a folder structure on a PC.
-For example, in Windows Explorer a file inside a folder would be on the second level of hierarchy, but a subsequent folder withi that second level would contain the data in the third level of hierarchy.
+For example, in Windows Explorer a file inside a folder would be on the second level of hierarchy, but a subsequent folder within that second level would contain the data in the third level of hierarchy.
 This should be familiar to most users, as it is a method used across many different devices and provides a logical structure.\